 Intake and Assessment Manager

 Rishan has been with the Literacy Council since March 2017.
 She has worked in both the tutoring program and classroom program.
+As the Intake and Assessment Manager, her duties include assessing and placing students into the classroom program.
+In addition to assessing students, Rishan is on LCMC's communication and outreach team.
+In this role, she creates and disseminates all promotional materials for the ESL classroom program.
 Rishan has taught in the Adult Ed Program at Prince George’s Community College, Montgomery College, and The Suburban Maryland Welcome Back Center.

 Rishan understands the need for organization like LCMC as she and her family came to America as refugees.
 It is organizations like this helped her family and many others achieve the American dream.
-Rishan has been published in The Guardian for her writing about her experience as a refugee.
+Prior to working in Adult Ed, Rishan worked as a journalist and has been published in The Guardian.

 GED Site Manager/Master Teacher